StanfordAHA/garnet/tapeout_16/README.md

 # README for backend scripts:

-Right now, these instructions will only work on the TSMC16 machine.
+Right now, these instructions only work on TSMC16 and ARM machines.

 Before you start, add the following lines to your .cshrc:
 `source /cad/modules/tcl/init/csh`